cyberbotics/epuck_ros2/installation/cross_compile/README.md

 # Cross-Compilation
-Since processing power of Raspberry Pi Zero module is insufficient for "quick" compilation we made tools to help you compile ROS2 on your PC for the Raspberry Pi Zero.
+Since processing power of the Raspberry Pi Zero module is insufficient for "quick" compilation we made tools to help you compile ROS2 on your PC for the Raspberry Pi Zero.
 Therefore, this tutorial will give you instructions on how to use the tools to cross-compile ROS2 for Raspberry Pi Zero (could be also extended to other Raspberry Pi versions).

 ## Prerequisites
-Please make sure everything is ready for you proceed:
+Please make sure everything is ready for you to proceed:
 - Raspberry Pi OS ready on your Raspberry Pi ([tutorial](https://www.raspberrypi.org/documentation/installation/installing-images/)).
 - SSH access to Raspberry Pi ([tutorial](../README.md#wifi-and-ssh)).
-- It is preferable to have Ubuntu installed on your PC.
 - Docker on your PC ([tutorial](https://docs.docker.com/get-docker/)).
-- `sshfs` package on your PC (`sudo apt install sshfs`).
+- Optional SSH server on your PC (`sudo apt install openssh-server`).

 ## Raspberry Pi Preparation